open-edge-insights/eii-zmq-broker/README.md

 The following sections cover the security for the TCP and IPC modes.

-### IPC
+#### IPC

 When the broker is using an IPC socket (for either the **frontend** or **backend** sockets), the ability to send/receive messages shall be handled by Linux file permissions.
 There is no encryption which shall occur for the messages sent over IPC sockets.

-### TCP
+#### TCP

 For TCP connections, ZeroMQ offers mechanisms for both encryption and authentication.
-This is accomplished via elliptical curve keys generated when EII is provisioned.
+This is accomplished via elliptical curve keys generated when OEI is provisioned.
 These keys provide the encryption and authentication via the ZAP protocol and a list of allowed clients authentication is handled.

-The encryption and authentication is all handled under the hood by the EII Message Bus for publishers and subscribers which are connecting to the broker.
+The encryption and authentication is all handled under the hood by the OEI Message Bus for publishers and subscribers which are connecting to the broker.
 Via the configuration of the broker's messaging interfaces the broker has the required keys for decrypting messages and for determining whether or not a